Understanding Your 4 Month Old

 Your baby also seems to want to put everything they get hold of in their mouths because they have learnt to put their hand to their mouth and want to practice their new skill – regardless of what they find to put in!
 Just be sure to keep baby’s surroundings safe and any breakable or dangerous items out of baby’s reach.

-At this point, you may also be getting pressure to start your baby on solids but major medical organizations and healthcare professionals advise waiting until at least 6 months so your baby’s digestive system has time to mature.
+At this point, you may also be getting pressure to start your baby on solids but major medical organisations and healthcare professionals advise waiting until at least 6 months so your baby’s digestive system has time to mature.
 Breastmilk is still the best and most complete nutrition for your baby with all the nutrients, vitamins, and antibodies he needs at this age.

 This is an exciting but trying time for parents as their baby grows but also as baby’s growth means new challenges like new sleep patterns, teething and new skills like hand to mouth movements.
 Like any phase, this will pass and baby will be onto new milestones soon so as trying as it can be, hang in there and embrace even the tiring times!